devstermarts/PD-srr/README.md

  * Todo: ssrmod.pd component use case

  ## Other
- A modular component version of this implementation ("ssrmod.pd") can be found in the [PD-components](https://github.com/devstermarts/PD-components/blob/main/various/ssrmod.pd) repository.
+ A modular component version of this implementation ("srrmod.pd") can be found in the [PD-components](https://github.com/devstermarts/PD-components/blob/main/various/srrmod.pd) repository.